 Averages for Marseille in October

-When thinking about the most popular holiday destinations in Europe, many will choose Paris or Venice or Barcelona, but one of the hidden gems of the continent is Marseille, France.
-Not only does the city house numerous attractions and stunning scenery overlooking the Mediterranean Sea, it’s also very easy to travel to, with flights to Marseille-Provence airport, trains to Gare de Marseille-Saint-Charles, and luxury cruises to the Marseilles-Provence Cruise Centre.
+When thinking about the most popular holiday destinations in Europe, many will choose Paris or Venice or Barcelona, but one of the hidden gems of the continent is Marseille.
+Not only does the city house numerous attractions and stunning scenery overlooking the Mediterranean Sea, it is also very easy to travel to, with flights to Marseille-Provence airport, high-speed trains to Gare de Marseille-Saint-Charles, and luxury cruises to the Marseilles-Provence Cruise Centre.

-To escape the October rains, head inside at the Musee d'Histoire Naturelle.
-This history museum has a variety of collections that appeal to both young and old, including dinosaur bones, plants and flowers, minerals, animal remains, and a huge collection of artefacts relevant to Marseille’s Old Port.
-The museum is very inexpensive, costing just £4, although it’s even better value on Sunday mornings - it’s free!
+To escape the October rains, head inside at the Musée d'Histoire Naturelle, Natural History Museum in English.
+This fascinating museum is a strongly recommended place to visit during a typical October rain shower.
+It has a variety of collections that appeal to both young and old, including dinosaur bones, plants and flowers, minerals, animal remains, and a huge collection of artefacts relevant to Marseille’s Old Port.
+The museum is very inexpensive, costing less than 10 euros, although it’s even better value on the first Sunday of every month, when it’s free!

-Although Le Trolleybus sounds like a method of transport around the city, it’s actually one of Marseille’s most popular nightlife venues.
-Built amidst some old underground vaults, this bar turned club is housed in a stretch of dark tunnel with stone arch ceilings and mood lighting.
+Although Le Trolleybus sounds like a method of transport around the city, it is actually one of Marseille’s most popular nightlife venues.
+Built amid some old underground vaults, this bar turned club is housed in a stretch of dark tunnel with stone arch ceilings and mood lighting.
 Thursdays, Fridays and Saturdays are known as whiskey nights, with a variety of top branded whiskeys available for discounted prices.